Symposium Speakers

 Melissa Cole is an internationally board-certified lactation consultant, neonatal oral motor assessment professional, clinical herbalist, and perinatal mental health-certified provider with over two decades of experience in perinatal care.
 As the founder of Luna Lactation & Wellness, she provides clinical support, professional mentorship, and education on integrative approaches to lactation, infant feeding challenges, and perinatal health.
 Melissa is a published author, researcher, and international speaker known for blending evidence-based practice with compassionate and inclusive care.

-Raymond Tseng DDS, PhD
+Raymond Tseng, DDS, PhD

 Dr. Ray Tseng is a pediatric dentist and owner of the NC Tongue Tie Center for research and clinical practice (Cary, North Carolina, USA).
 Dr. Tseng completed his DDS and PhD at The Ohio State University (USA), and post-doctoral research fellowship and pediatric specialty training at the University of North Carolina (USA).
 Dr. Tseng has actively engaged in clinical research and practice focused on tethered oral tissues (TOTs) for 8 years, and is passionate about collaborating with others to develop evidence-based clinical practice guidelines for TOTs focused providers.
 He is an internationally invited speaker, published author, and subject matter expert on pediatric ankylofrenula.
 Dr. Tseng is the chair of Board of Directors for the International Consortium of Oral Ankylofrenulae Professionals (ICAP), and chairs ICAP's scientific affairs committee.
 He holds adjunct faculty/adviser positions at the University of North Carolina (USA), and Curtin University (Perth, WA), and is on the editorial board for the International Journal of Orofacial Myology and Myofunctional Therapy.